jaspereb/FasterRCNNTutorial/README.md

 convert $file -resize (Your X value)x600 $file done
 ~~~
+Once your images are the correct size, you also need to configure the anchor sizes and aspect ratios in the .config file.
+The base anchor size is 255,255.

+The anchor ratios will multiply the x dimension and divide the y dimension, so if you have an aspect ratio of 0.5 your 255x255 anchor becomes 128x510.
+Each aspect ratio in the list is applied, then the results are multiplied by the scales.
+So the first step is to resize your images to the training/testing size, then manually check what the smallest and largest objects you expect are, and what the most extreme aspect ratios will be.
+Set up the config file with values that will cover these cases when the base anchor size is adjusted by the aspect ratios and multiplied by the scales.

 ## Which model do I use?
 Which model you grab is up to you.
 There is some guidance on the https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md page.
 I have used faster_rcnn_resnet_101_coco with no issues, you may need to alter the config files differently if using an alternate model.
 Out of the box, faster_rcnn_resnet_101 runs at around 0.5Hz on my laptop (GTX860M), with no optimisation.